 Many cultures revere the matching of two people by means of their natal charts.
 In addition, the Chinese Zodiac and Astrology can match your birth years to find the compatibility quotient.
 These are fascinating and insightful to explore, and I fully endorse reading up about it.
 Knowledge is power and that applies to matters of the heart as well!

 Marriage is the committed union of two people.
 This again ties closely in the past experiences and upbringing of the couple including, but not limited to, religious influences, family role models and expectations, and of course wanting children (or not), and how they will be raised.
 What each partner truly desires from the committed union are imperative here.
 Those desires must be discussed and found to be in alignment.

 Imagine that new car analogy again.
 Is this car mostly for local driving?
 Quick day trips?
 Long, cross country vacations?
 Like the car analogy, how will our partnership travel together?
 Compatibility for marriage is built on a foundation of good communication.

 Remember that one person alone cannot fulfill all our needs.
 Exploring the healthy parameters of a union will also pave the way to trust and ease during difficult times.
 The more you love yourself, honor your needs and respect yourself, the more you attract the same coming back at you effortlessly!

 Relationship chemistry exists in every relationship we have.
 That includes the cashier at your local food store, the waitress at a restaurant, your boss, your family members, the people you meet and may never have contact with again.
 All of these interactions are filled with relationship chemistry and compatibility.

-Instead of the mentality of “Where is my perfect relationship?” switch gears and ask yourself these questions:
+Instead of being stuck on the mentality of “Where is my perfect relationship?” switch gears and ask yourself these questions:

 - What type of person do I want to be in a relationship?
 (Look for those road markers that will allow you to see if that exists if after the sexual chemistry wanes.)